fabiobosisio/amdiff/README.md

 git clone https://github.com/fabiobosisio/amdiff.git
 ```

-5. Use the editor inside the `/home/user/amdiff` directory
+5. Use the diff app inside the `/home/user/amdiff` directory

 The versions used in the tests were:
 -   NPM v8.13.2